 It’s been a hectic couple of weeks at Foodle Club.
 We had two family weddings in one week, with family and friends arriving from South Africa and Australia to join in the celebrations.

 We had a houseful.
-4 people sleeping over at our house and another 4 in nearby hotels because we didn’t have enough room.
-And everyone turning up at our house for meals.
-It was a huge task making sure everyone was fed and watered.
+4 people slept over at our house and another 4 in nearby hotels because we didn't have enough room.
+And everyone turned up at our house for meals.
+It was a huge task to make sure everyone was fed and watered.
 But I loved it.
-It was the first time in nearly 14 years that myself and my three children had been together in one place.
+It was the first time in nearly 14 years that I and my three children had been together in one place.

 I’ve tried to capture the layers in the following photo.
 You should be able to make out the pastry layer at the bottom, with the custard filling sitting above it, with the crunchy coconut layer on top.